CaseyGio/Podcast/README.md

 # Podcast Workshop Resources

 Welcome to the Podcast Workshop repository!
 This repository contains all the resources you need for the workshop, including the podcast MP3 file, instructions for podcast assessment check-ins, and guidance for peer reviews.
+The contents include two versions of this talk: Out Of The Box Teaching Workshop and a longer Brownbag talk.

 ## Table of Contents